-This statement (1) requires that a Section 457 plan be classified as either a pension plan or an other employee benefit plan depending on whether the plan meets the definition of a pension plan and (2) clarifies that Statement No. 84, as amended, should be applied to all arrangements organized under IRC Section 457 to determine whether those arrangements should be reported as fiduciary activities i) Statement No. 95, Postponement of Effective Dates of Certain Authoritative Guidance was issued as temporary relief to governments in light of the COVID-19 pandemic.
+This statement (1) requires that a Section 457 plan be classified as either a pension plan or an other employee benefit plan depending on whether the plan meets the definition of a pension plan and (2) clarifies that Statement No. 84, as amended, should be applied to all arrangements organized under IRC Section 457 to determine whether those arrangements should be reported as fiduciary activities h) Statement No. 95, Postponement of Effective Dates of Certain Authoritative Guidance was issued as temporary relief to governments in light of the COVID-19 pandemic.
 Statement No. 95 delays the implementation of certain standards by 12 months (83, 84, 88, 89, 90, 91, 92, and 93) and GASB Statement No. 87 by 18 months.
 The City has delayed the implementation of GASB Statement No. 84 Fiduciary Activities as a result.

-- j) Other Pending or Current GASB Projects.
+- i) Other Pending or Current GASB Projects.
 As noted by the numerous pronouncements issued by GASB over the past decade, the GASB continues to research various projects of interest to governmental units.
 Subjects of note include: - Re-Examination of the Financial Reporting Model.
 GASB has added this project to its technical agenda to make improvements to the existing financial reporting model (established via GASB Statement No. 34).
-Improvements are meant to enhance the effectiveness of the model in providing information for decisionmaking and assessing a government's accountability. - Conceptual Framework is a constant matter being looked at by GASB.
-Current measurement focus statements (for governmental funds) to change to near-term financial resources measurement.
-May dictate a period (such as 60 days) for revenue and expenditure recognition.
-May expense things such as supplies and prepaid assets at acquisition.
-Will look into which balances (at all statement levels) are measured at acquisition and which need to be re-measured at year-end.
-Project placed on hold for now. - Revenue and Expense Recognition is another long-term project where the GASB is working to develop a comprehensive application model for recognition of revenues and expenses from non-exchange, exchange, and exchange-like transactions.
-The final standard is expected in 2023. - Compensated Absences is technical topic being examined by the GASB currently due to significant changes in benefits offered by governmental employers.
-Current GAAP does not address certain items such as paid time off (PTO) and there is a wide divergence in practice.
-A final standard on this topic is expected towards the end of 2021. - Prior-Period Adjustments, Accounting Changes, and Error Corrections is a technical topic being examined by the GASB due to a wide diversity in practice regarding required presentation on the face of the financial statements, disclosures, etc. A final standard on this topic is expected in early 2022.
+Improvements are meant to enhance the effectiveness of the model in providing information for decision-making and assessing a government's accountability.
+GASB anticipates issuance of a final standard in mid-2022. - Revenue and Expense Recognition is another long-term project where the GASB is working to develop a comprehensive application model for recognition of revenues and expenses from non-exchange, exchange, and exchange-like transactions.
+The final standard is expected in late 2024/early 2025. - Compensated Absences is a technical topic being examined by the GASB currently due to significant changes in benefits offered by governmental employers.
+Current GAAP does not address certain items such as paid time off ("PTO") and there is a wide divergence in practice when it comes to the accounting treatment afforded the different types of paid leave.
+A final standard on this topic is expected by the end of 2022. - Prior-Period Adjustments, Accounting Changes, and Error Corrections is a technical topic being examined by the GASB due to a wide diversity in practice regarding required presentation on the face of the financial statements, disclosures, etc. A final standard on this topic is expected by mid-2022.